sokie/section8-gamespy-server/README.md

       1428, the client-only 221, ...) are stored verbatim as `Ranked_wkey_<id>` for later analysis.
 - [ ] **Career-cumulative stats not in the report** - e.g. TimePlayed; the report carries per-round
       scoring stats only, so any career total the report never sends would need a server-side derivation.
-- [ ] **Robust attribution for 3+ humans** - report blocks are attributed to participants by join order, which is correct for 2-player co-op but could mislabel if a *middle* player drops in a 3+ human match.
-- [ ] **A signed certificate** - the cert is an unsigned placeholder; it only works because the quick-patch neuters the client's signature check.
-A properly signed cert would remove that patch.
 - [ ] **Section 8 (base game)** support - present as a config stub only.

 ## How it fits together